Beach litter in Svalbard

 Beach litter is collected in Brucebukta for two purposes: As part of OSPAR’s beach litter monitoring programme and for MOSJ.
 As regards the OSPAR monitoring programmes, all finds are categorised into pre-defined categories, while for MOSJ the total weight of all finds is reported.
 The litter is collected once a year (during the summer) from a designated section of the beach.
 Collection for OSPAR takes place along a 100-metre section, while for the MOSJ indicator, collection takes place along a 200-metre section, split into two 100-metre subsections.

 The weight is recorded at the time of collection and will be affected by humidity.
 Furthermore, the method that has been adopted means that large individual finds, such as trawl and fishing nets, can have a major impact on the data series.
 All litter, not just plastic litter, is recorded.
-Only driftwood and other untreated timber is not recorded.
+Only driftwood, other untreated timber and cultural monuments is not recorded.

 The indicator that is used, the weight of litter, tells us whether the amount of litter is increasing or declining over time, and whether there are years in which the amount of litter differs a lot.
 As the same section of beach is cleared every year, we also know that the amount that is cleared is what has been supplied during the past year.